springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/step1.md

 ## Publish image to a registry
 The scenario environment is pre-configured with access to a Kubernetes cluster.
 In order to deploy the image to the cluster, you must publish the image to a registry that the cluster can access.
 For this purpose, we will use Docker Hub.

 To publish the image to a registry, you need to assign it an alias (aka a tag) that includes the fully-qualified repository name (e.g. docker.io/<namespace>/<image-name>).
 The Docker Hub registry address (docker.io) is the default, so you simply need to add your namespace and a version to the `go-sample-app` image.
 For convenience, start by setting the following environment variable to your Docker Hub namespace (your user or org name).
-You can copy and past the following command into the terminal window, then delete the placeholder and replace it with your namespace:
+You can copy and paste the following command into the terminal window, then delete the placeholder and replace it with your namespace:

 ```
 IMG_NS=<YOUR_DH_NAMESPACE>